chenbekor/Rest2Syslog/README.md

 9. extensions API - built in extensability (read here how - TBD)
 10. unit tested with >92% code coverage

-The initial implementation includes a [Proofpoint CASB](https://www.proofpoint.com/au/products/cloud-app-security-broker) Alerts extension.
+The initial implementation includes a [Proofpoint CASB](https://www.proofpoint.com/au/products/cloud-app-security-broker) Alerts extension plus an Events extension.
+Those extensions will pull alerts/events from the Proofpoint CASB platform and stream those items into any valid syslog-ng destination.

+# Writing custom extensions
+In order to extend R2S with your custom extensions, you will need to implement three python classes: a API Adaptor, a Paginator and an Item formatter.
+Please review the existing extensions for more details.
+You can find two extensions inside the folder r2s/extensions/proofpoint/pcasb.

 I'll be glad to accpet pull requests for additional extensions!

 Feel free to send any feedback/question. [just open an issue](https://github.com/chenbekor/Rest2Syslog/issues).